CoffeeProgrammers/School-Voting/README.md

 - Students:
   - Initiate petitions either for their class or the whole school.
-  - Vote on any petition or poll relevant to their scope (class, school, or group).
+  - Vote on any petition or voting relevant to their scope (class, school, or group).
-  - Monitor how many votes their petition has received and whether it has become active, approved, or refused.
+  - Monitor how many votes their petition has received and whether it has become active, approved, or rejected.
 - Teachers
-  - Create polls for the entire school, specific classes, or custom user groups.
+  - Create voting for the entire school, specific classes, or custom user groups.
   - Manage classes, monitor student activity, and assist with governance operations.
 - Parents
-  - Initiate polls on relevant school issues.
+  - Initiate voting on relevant school issues.
-  - Participate in decision-making by voting on open polls and petitions.
+  - Participate in decision-making by vote on open voting.
 - Directors (Head Administrator)
-  - Hold the highest authority in the system, with full control over all features and users.
+  - Has full administrative control over their school, including all features and users.
   - Make the final decision on active petitions (those with ≥ 50% votes).

 ## Functionalities of the Project:

 - Voting System
   - Voting Creation:
-    - Any user (student, teacher, or parent) can create a voting poll.
+    - Any user (student, teacher, or parent) can create a voting.
     - Scope Options: Voting can be created for:
       - The entire school
       - A specific class